rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 For the most up-to-date information, please refer to the [changelog](/blog/).
 RsyncUI is constructed as a Universal macOS Binary, ensuring native execution on Apple Silicon and Intel-based Mac computers.

-RsyncUI can be installed via Homebrew or download from [GitHub](https://github.com/rsyncOSX/RsyncUI/releases/).
+RsyncUI can be installed via Homebrew or downloaded from [GitHub](https://github.com/rsyncOSX/RsyncUI/releases/).
 ```bash
 brew install --cask rsyncui
 ```